Bigg Boss 11: Here’s What Bhabhi Ji Ghar Par Hain’s Saumya Tandon Has To Say About Shilpa Shinde…

 Bhabhi Ji Ghar Par Hain is one of the popular comedy shows.
-It won't be wrong if we say Shilpa Shinde got popular because of her role Angoori Bhabhi on the show.
-Unfortunately, Shilpa quit the show, which became the talk of the town!
+It won't be wrong if we say Shilpa Shinde got popular because of her role, Angoori Bhabhi, on the show.
+But, Shilpa quit the show, which became the talk of the town!

 ‘People Can See How Shilpa Is In Real Life On Bigg Boss’